hitchyjs/hitchyjs.org/source/concepts/core.md

 By starting simple but extensible your software won't waste time on things some of its users don't ever require.

 The Hitchy core exists of two major parts.
-One part takes care of [bootstrapping](runtime/bootstrap.html) to discover in merge all _required_ extensions.
+One part takes care of [bootstrapping](runtime/bootstrap.html) to discover and merge all _required_ extensions.
 The second part routes requests coming from a framework Hitchy was hitched to into handlers of extensions discovered before.
 Aside from that there are basic tools available for coding extensions more conveniently.

 ### Convention Over Configuration